 Please rinse out and remove lids, labels may be left on.

-The Village picks-up electronic waste (E-waste) on the first Monday of each month.
+For a time period the village will continue to pick-up electronic waste (E-waste) on the first Tuesday of each month.
 Residents need to call the village hall (815-929-4800) to be put on a list.
 Residents are limited to three (3) items for each pick-up.

-Accepted items: TV's, Computers, all cordless appliances, printers, radios, scanners, stereos, calculators, DVD players and more
+Accepted items: TV's, Computers, all cordless appliances, printers, fax machines, radios, scanners, stereos, calculators, DVD players, Video game consoles, digital converter boxes, cable receivers, keyboards

-Unaccepted items: Air conditioners, refrigerators, dryers, stoves, washers, water heaters
+Unaccepted items: Air conditioners, microwaves, refrigerators, dryers, stoves, washers, water heaters

 The Village is offering wood chip mulch to any of the citizens of Manteno free of charge.
 The mulch is the chipped wood from the tree and branch pick up routes that are ran on Mondays.
 The mulch is load your own and use at your own risk.
 The Village will not be responsible for the quality of the mulch.